 Responsibilities and role of each partner during the separation period

-Separation results from unresolved differences, unwillingness to forgive one another, failure to take responsibility for your actions, and poor communication.
+Separation can have roots in unresolved differences, unwillingness to forgive one another, failure to take responsibility for your actions, and poor communication.

-With all these hurt feelings, your unstable emotions prompt insults or bitter verbal utterances that augments the emotional distance between the two of you.
+With all these hurt feelings, your emotions can prompt insults or bitter verbal utterances that augments the emotional distance between the two of you.

 Being respectful and kind during your separation will play a major role in reconciling your marriage and would also ensure that your kids are protected from being emotionally scarred.